bernie4375/FCL-potential-autoISF/README.md

 If you like, find out for yourself how useful any of the documents worked-on by AI might be for you, or whether the given material may help you find YOUR approach how to employ AI in this field.

-Please note that the key authors of autoISF original material do not have the time to review documents on this branch.
-Use on own risk.
-Refer to the original material.
+The e-Book AI summary is quite nicely written.
+However, please note that the key authors of autoISF original material do not have the time to thoroughly review documents on this branch, or even to keep them up-todate.
+Therefore, use on own risk.
+Cross-check things that are important to you against the original material.

 Especially when you aim at Full Closed Loop, observing necessary pre-requisites and safety measures is of very high importance.
 This is not sufficiently highlighted in some enclosed papers.
 Refer to default branch!